ShoutToMe/stm-sdk-android/setup.md

 ### Amazon Web Services
-The Shout to Me SDK utilizes AWS to send push notifications to mobile devices.
+The Shout to Me SDK utilizes AWS to send push notifications to mobile devices and transmit media files to cloud storage.
 For more information about the Amazon Android AWS SDK, see the [Amazon mobile SDK documentation](https://aws.amazon.com/mobile/sdk/).

 ## Permissions